 If you can spot the snake that bit your dog, that information will be helpful to the vet and may help dictate the treatment plan.

-If you suspect your dog has been bitten by a poisonous snake, get to the emergency clinic immediately.
+If you suspect your dog has been bitten by a poisonous snake, get to an emergency veterinary hospital immediately.
 If you can do so safely, bring the snake for possible identification.
-Snake bites are diagnosed by identification of the snake, characteristics of the wound, and behavior of the pup.
+Snake bites are diagnosed by identification of the snake, characteristics of the wound, and symptoms/signs noted in the dog.
 They are treated with antivenin given within four to eight hours after the bite.

 - The poison can cause shock, paralysis, or make the nostrils or windpipe swell shut.
-Remove the pup's collar or harness so that if it's body swells, the airways remain unrestricted.
-Be prepared to give your puppy rescue breathing.
+Remove the dog's collar or harness so that if it's body swells, the airways remain unrestricted.
+Be prepared to give your dog rescue breathing.

 - Keep your dog as quiet as possible on the way to the vet.
 Any movement can speed up the poison’s spread through the blood circulation.